Best Worms for Bait Fishing

 3. Canadian Nightcrawlers

 The list of the worms for fishing bait is incomplete without mentioning Canadian nightcrawlers, which are closely related to the two other worms earlier mentioned.
 As the name implies, this worm is from Canada, but it is shipped to North America as well.
 These earthworms need to be refrigerated, and once they are preserved, they will last a long time.
 To add, it is an excellent source of protein, which will be difficult for fish to resist.
-From walleye to bass, among other fish, this is one option you will not regret choosing for a bait.
+From walleye to bass, among other fish, this is one option you will not regret choosing for bait.

 Physical Characteristics